 As a general rule you have the motor in the fully down position when getting onto the plane.
 This will help keep the nose of the boat down and the boat will come on to the plane faster and flatter.

 Once on the plane the motor should be trimmed up a little.
-You will then feel the nose of the boat rise and the revs of the motor pick up.
-If the boat starts to ‘porpoise’ you know you have trimmed up too far.
+You will then feel the nose of the boat rise and the revs of the motor pick up without you actually increasing the throttle.
+If the boat starts to 'porpoise' you know you have trimmed up too far.

 As you trim up you will also feel the steering go neutral and come into balance.
 This is the best way to determine the right angle to run the motor.
 If you trim down you will feel the steering pull one way.
 It will pull in the opposite direction if you trim up too far.